 How Can I Improve My Prognosis With Chemotherapy?

 There are a multitude of chemotherapy drugs available to mesothelioma patients and even more combinations available.
-The best way for patients to access these drugs is through recruiting clinical trials and finding a specialist.
+The best way for patients to access these drugs is through .

-Learn more about your chemotherapy options in our free Mesothelioma Guide.
+Learn more about how chemotherapy can improve survival in our free Mesothelioma Guide.